PremerX007/CovidAlert-TwitterBot/README.md

 logging.info("Twitter update status @%s", show_date)
 ```
 ### - [v0.0.3](v0.0.3/)
 This version uses the program from the [previous version (v0.0.2)](v0.0.2/).
-However, bring it to run on the Microsoft Azure cloud and adapt some of the scripts to the environment required by the cloud. and developed this version until now, with various sub-feature updates such as
+However, bring it to run on the Microsoft Azure cloud and modify some syntax in scripts to be compatible with the environment required by the cloud. and developed this version until now, with various sub-feature updates such as

 * LINE Notify has been added to notify you when the program starts. to check whether the program works properly or not.
 ```python